 If you want to complain, cry, or whine, do it with your friends and family.
 At work, and in conversations with your manager, do your best to keep things professional.

-If you have an in-person conversation with a manager where you hear the news, be polite in response.
+If you hear the news in an in-person conversation with a manager, be polite in response.
 You might want to say, "Thank you for considering me."

 This situation has the potential to be awkward for everyone, and your graceful response will be appreciated.